-The next scholarship application round will open in the fall of 2024.
+The 2025 scholarship application period is now closed.
+The next scholarship application round will open in the fall of 2025.

 The recruitment and selection process is done through your city.
 Check back in the fall to see when the application period opens, then contact your city to learn about the local application process and deadline.